How Much Compensation Can I Claim For A Crane Accident?

-Modern working practices and HSE (Health and Safety Executive) regulations have reduced crane accidents substantially and fatal crane accidents are now quite rare, typically no more the one or two a year; but they still happen.
-As crane accidents involve heavy machinery and heavy loads, when they do occur they tend to be severe While most crane related injuries occur at construction sites, cranes are also employed in other hazardous environments such as oil rigs, shipping, and energy plants.
+Modern working practices and HSE (Health and Safety Executive) regulations have reduced crane accidents substantially, and fatal crane accidents are now quite rare, typically no more the one or two a year, but they still happen.
+As crane accidents involve heavy machinery and heavy loads when they do occur, they tend to be severe.
+While most crane-related injuries occur at construction sites, cranes are also employed in other hazardous environments such as oil rigs, shipping, and energy plants.

 By law, employers must ensure that all the required safety measures are fully implemented to reduce danger and minimise the possibility of an accident.
-This applies not only to workers operating or being involved with the crane operation, but all other workers on the site.
+This applies not only to workers operating or being involved with the crane operation but all other workers on the site.
 Workers and site visitors must wear protective head and footwear along with high visibility jackets.

 It is also the responsibility of the employer to ensure that the crane and all related equipment is mechanically sound and safe to use in its environment.
-There must be a regular maintenance programme in place and the plant must be inspected on a regular basis.
+There must be a regular maintenance programme in place, and the plant must be inspected on a regular basis.
 This might include weekly or even daily checks depending on circumstances.

-Only fully trained and qualified workers should be allowed to operate the crane and to work on crane related operations such as loading and unloading.
+Only fully trained and qualified workers should be allowed to operate the crane and to work on crane-related operations such as loading and unloading.
 All workers involved in the site and who work within the vicinity of the crane should receive adequate training and adhere to stipulated work practices.

 Prior to any work commencing, it is the responsibility of the employer to ensure that a full safety assessment is carried out.
-This must take into consideration the environment, for instance the wind level, ground condition, temperature, and so forth.
+This must take into consideration the environment, for instance, the wind level, ground condition, temperature, and so forth.

-If you have received any crane injury even if you are not sure that your employer is to blame, it is important that you report it to your employer as soon as you are able to do so.
+If you have received any crane injury, even if you are not sure that your employer is to blame, it is important that you report it to your employer as soon as you are able to do so.
 You should also speak to an expert in crane compensation claims who will be able to assess whether you have a strong case for making a claim.
-Ideally you should do this at your earliest opportunity while everything is fresh in your mind, though even if the accident occurred some time ago, if you initiate your claim within three years of the accident you are still entitled to claim compensation.
+Ideally, you should do this at your earliest opportunity while everything is fresh in your mind, though even if the accident occurred some time ago, if you initiate your claim within three years of the accident, you are still entitled to claim compensation.

 A crane accident is defined as any work-related accident that involves a crane of any kind.
-For instance, a mobile tower crane, a midsize large all terrain crane, or a static crane.
+For instance, a mobile tower crane, a midsize large all-terrain crane, or a static crane.
 It might happen to a crane operator, members of the crew involved in loading and unloading the crane, other workers on the site who are injured by one of the heavy cranes or by a load being moved by the crane, site visitors and managers, and the public who might just be passing by the site.

 There are many kinds of crane accidents.
 One of the most common yet sadly easily avoidable is a tower crane accident involving contact with overhead power lines.
 Here is a list of some of the more common crane accidents:

-- Colliding with overhead power line.
+- Colliding with an overhead power line.

 - Colliding with other high objects and buildings.